pathminder/pathminder.github.io/_spells/major-curse.md

 spell_resistance: yes
 ---

-This spell functions as [*bestow curse*](/spells/bestow-curse/), except the DC to remove the curse is equal to the save DC + 5.
+This spell functions as [*bestow curse*](/spells/bestow-curse/), except the DC to remove the curse is equal to the save DC + 5, and you may inflict a major [spellblight](/systems/spellblights/) instead of a minor spellblight.